 Ensures that all staff including temporary staff and volunteers are provided with the school’s child protection and safeguarding policy and staff Code of Conduct.

-All staff have read Keeping Children Safe in Education (2021) Part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance.
+All staff have read Keeping Children Safe in Education (2022) Part 1 and Annex B and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance.

 The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training.